 Over the last two decades the negotiation and completion of bilateral and multi-lateral trade agreements has been at the forefront of New Zealand’s foreign policy.
 Notable achievements include being the leading participant in negotiations for the U.S-led Trans-Pacific Partnership Agreement (TPP) and the China-backed Regional Comprehensive Economic Partnership (RCEP).

 This focus leads commentators in policy circles to characterise Wellington’s foreign policy strategy as a trade-above-all-else agenda.
-The wider benefits of trade agreements range from strengthening international security to a way of leveraging New Zealand’s influence internationally.
+Although, the wider benefits of trade agreements range from strengthening international security to a way of leveraging New Zealand’s influence internationally.
 In domestic politics the TPP is described by Prime Minister John Key as an economic bonanza: ‘that’s more jobs, higher incomes and a better standard of living for New Zealanders’.

 This gap is doubly puzzling because it is not difficult to find research which shows that PTAs could potentially lead to ‘trade diversion’ where trade and capital is allocated sub-optimally.
 Trade diversion is most likely to occur when trade barriers are retained on many of a country’s trading partners, but lowered for a privileged few.
 This year an ANU study found that Australia’s bilateral preferential trade agreement with the United States failed to create any new trade and instead diverted existing trade between Australia and countries in the Asia Pacific region to the United States.
 The authors of the study posited that political rather than economic factors were the main motivations behind the agreement.